jintazheng/jintazheng.github.io/_pages/about.md

 I have been working in those areas from theory to application:
 1) Non-Euclidean geometries and Orbifolds.
-2) Immerse humans into virtual soundscapes.
+2) Immersing humans into virtual soundscapes.
 3) Volume rendering.

 I also worked for Prof. [Yue Zhang](https://web.engr.oregonstate.edu/~zhangyue/index.html) (co-advisor at the junior years) and [ODOT](https://www.oregon.gov/odot/Pages/index.aspx) on [designing rumble strips](https://trid.trb.org/view/2004798).